Drug repurposing for PACS2 with Cell Painting

 A summary of the significant features shows that each of the Cell Painting stains yields statistically significant Z-scores, not just the mitochondrial, ER, and Golgi markers that were expected based on the published (and unpublished) literature on PACS2 or extrapolations from PACS1 biology.

 We’re currently in the assay validation stage, which includes testing a few compounds that are known to affect PACS2 biology.
-Then Charles River will conduct the actual drug screens.
+Next, we’ll conduct the actual drug screens.
 In anticipation of a successful drug screening campaign, efforts are underway to prepare to validate fibroblast Cell Painting hits in one or more of the following PACS2 disease models: iPSC-differentiated neurons, brain organoid, worm avatar, fly avatar.

 Thanks for reading Perlara’s Cure Odysseys!
 Subscribe for free to receive new posts and support our work.